kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Missing initializer in destructuring declaration - start: 2514, end: 2517
 ✖ ',' expected - start: 2514, end: 2517
 ✖ Expected a `;` - start: 2517, end: 2518
-✖ The parser expected to find a '}' to match the '{' token here - start: 2517, end: 2518
-✖ The parser expected to find a '}' to match the '{' token here - start: 2517, end: 2518
 ✖ Declaration or statement expected - start: 2518, end: 2520
 ✖ Declaration or statement expected - start: 2526, end: 2527
 ✖ 'await' cannot be used as an identifier here - start: 2557, end: 2562